DFE-Digital/get-into-teaching-app/app/views/content/support-for-early-career-teachers.md

     - content/train-to-be-a-teacher/promos/get-adviser-promo
 ---

 You’ll be known as an early career teacher (ECT) for your first 2 years in teaching.
-The term early career teacher (ECT) replaces newly qualified teacher (NQT).
+The term early career teacher (ECT) has replaced newly qualified teacher (NQT).

 As part of these 2 years, you’ll have an induction period underpinned by the [early career framework (ECF)](https://www.gov.uk/guidance/how-the-early-career-framework-ecf-supports-induction) which explains the training and support ECTs are entitled to.